 In my house, we always knew which version mom was cooking by what she called it; for example, if she said we were having Jiggs Dinner, I knew there was going to be no roasted meat of any kind and no gravy.
 But, if she said cooked dinner, then we most certainly knew that beef or chicken and a very thick, brown, salty gravy was going to be served up as well.

 The next day, the leftover vegetables were often mixed together in a large sauté pan and fried to form what is very similar to a traditional Irish colconnan.
 Newfoundlanders usually refer to this concoction as ‘hash’ or ‘couldn’ts.’
 (The stuff you couldn’t eat yesterday!)

-- 2 tablespoons olive oil
+- 2 tablespoons vegetable oil

 - 1 large onion, finely diced